World Cup 2026 Tips: Who Will Triumph In North America?

 They have a young squad, and the likes of Jude Bellingham, Phil Foden, Bukayo Saka, Declan Rice, Kalvin Phillips and Reece James should be even better by 2026.

-As such, the Three Lions are next in the betting at 9.0 to win the 2026 World Cup.
+As such, the Three Lions are next in the betting at 8/1 with betting apps to win the 2026 World Cup.

 Messi confirmed that Sunday’s final would be his last appearance at the World Cup, leaving Argentina without their star player in 2026.

 He will be 39 years of age by then, leaving a new generation to take up the mantle.

 Although, in the wake of the final victory, he assured Argentina fans he will remain in the blue and white stripes for a little longer.